oracle/ojdbc-extensions/ojdbc-provider-opentelemetry/README.md

-# Oracle JDBC OpenTelemetry Provider
+# Oracle JDBC Open Telemetry Provider

 This module contains a provider for integration between Oracle JDBC and Open Telemetry.